rithana01/portfolio/README.md

 # 👋 Hi, I'm Rithana! | Aspiring Data Scientist

-Aspiring Data/AI Scientist with a background in genetics and bioinformatics, pursuing a Master’s in Data Science at the University of Malaya.
+Aspiring Business Analyst 7 AI Specialist with a background in genetics and bioinformatics, pursuing a Master’s in Data Science at the University of Malaya.
 Experienced in predictive modelling, biomedical data analysis, and AI-driven solutions using Python and deep learning frameworks.
 Skilled at translating complex datasets into actionable insights and collaborating with cross-functional teams.
 Seeking a Data Scientist or AI Engineer role to apply machine learning and cloud-based solutions to real-world challenges.